19jrushlow/SWE-Project/README.md

 You can run the NPM scripts from here.
 Setup performs a clean install of the dependencies, compile will compile all typescript files, and server will run the webserver.

-To start the server, run the command "npm run server".

 Sources:

 - Compiler explorer: https://godbolt.org/